Agnieszka Brugger

-Agnieszka Brugger (née Malczak, born 8 February 1985) is a German politician (Alliance 90/The Greens) of Polish origin who has been serving as a member of the German Bundestag since 2009.
+Agnieszka Brugger (née Malczak, born 8 February 1985) is a German politician (Alliance 90/The Greens) who has been serving as a member of the German Bundestag since 2009.
+Since 2018 she serves as Vice-Chair of Alliance ‘90/The Greens in the Bundestag.

 Early life and education

-Brugger grew up in Dortmund, where she graduated from the Mallinckrodt-Gymnasium, a private highschool operated by the Roman Catholic Archdiocese of Paderborn.
-She studied political science at the University of Tübingen.
+Born in Legnica, Poland, Brugger moved to West Germany with her parents in 1989.
+She grew up in Dortmund, where she graduated from the Mallinckrodt-Gymnasium, a private highschool operated by the Roman Catholic Archdiocese of Paderborn.
+She studied political science at the University of Tübingen, so far without graduation, as she interrupted her academic studies for her political career.

 Political career

 From 2005 until 2007, Brugger was a member of the General Students' Committee (AStA) of the University of Tübingen.
 She later led the Green Youth in Baden-Württemberg between 2007 and 2009.

 Brugger has been a member of the German Bundestag since the 2009 election.
-She has since been serving as her parliamentary group's spokeswoman on the Defense Committee and the Subcommittee on Disarmament, Arms Control and Non-Proliferation.
+From 2013 until 2017 she served as her parliamentary group's spokeswoman on the Defense Committee and the Subcommittee on Disarmament, Arms Control and Non-Proliferation.

 In her capacity as member of the Defense Committee, Brugger has traveled extensively to visit Bundeswehr troops on their missions abroad, including the United Nations Multidimensional Integrated Stabilization Mission in Mali (2015) and the Operation Counter Daesh at the Incirlik Air Base (2016).

 In the – unsuccessful – negotiations to form a coalition government with the Christian Democrats – both the Christian Democratic Union (CDU) and the Christian Social Union in Bavaria (CSU) – and the Free Democratic Party (FDP) following the 2017 national elections, Brugger was part of the 14-member delegation of the Green Party.
 In early 2018, she became part of her parliamentary group’s leadership around co-chairs Katrin Göring-Eckardt and Anton Hofreiter.
 In this capacity, she oversees the group's initiatives on foreign affairs, defense and development policy.

+In 2018 she was elected Vice-Chair of Alliance ‘90/The Greens in Bundestag, responsible for coordination of the caucus on the issues of Foreign Affairs, Defense, Human Rights, Development and European Affairs.
+She has been reelected to this position in 2021 and 2025.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD) and the Free Democratic Party (FDP) following the 2021 federal elections, Brugger was part of her party's delegation in the working group on foreign policy, defence, development cooperation and human rights, co-chaired by Heiko Maas, Omid Nouripour and Alexander Graf Lambsdorff.

 In 2023, Brugger was one of the initiators – alongside Michelle Müntefering and Marie-Agnes Strack-Zimmermann – of a cross-party group promoting a feminist foreign policy.